 While many design considerations are unique to specific t-shirt print areas, we've gathered a few tips and general best practices for design that will help you create impactful t-shirts that resonate with your target audience.

-A t-shirt’s style can drastically alter its available print location and measurements.
+A t-shirt’s style can drastically alter its available print location and exact measurement.
 For example, a design with many vertical elements may look fine on a crewneck but could sit awkwardly on polo shirts, v-necks, or scoop-necks.
 Ensure you also factor features like pockets and elements like the shoulder seams into your design considerations, as they can distort your designs if not accounted for.

-Before embarking on any t-shirt printing project, you should know who will ultimately wear your shirts.
+Before embarking on any t-shirt printing project, you should know who will wear your shirts.
 For example, if your target audience skews younger, unconventional graphic design placements and visual elements may be desirable or signature elements of your designs.
 Older customers will likely favor understated graphics and subtle branding or logo placements.

 Some designs naturally fit a specific t-shirt placement.
 For example, sleeves are an excellent spot for long and narrow designs, whereas front and back placements may better suit circular, rectangular, and square graphic elements.